-LAA is a small team of seven professionals that always seek new opportunities to challenge ourselves in order to remain on the leading-edge and always deliver the best value.
-On a daily basis, we strive to follow our mission which at the same time represents our core value that is “Learn.
+We are a team of professionals that always seek new opportunities to challenge ourselves in order to remain on the leading-edge and continuously deliver the best value.
+On a daily basis, we strive to follow our mission, which at the same time represents our core value, that is “Learn.
 Innovate.
 Share.”
 We aim to create value and reduce waste in everything we do.
-Our team consists of Lean in Product Development and Innovation experts and former practitioners, which gives us a distinguished advantage of the fused experience of industrial challenges and structured solution-finding.
+Our team consists of Lean Product Development, Design Thinking, Business Model Innovation and Lean Innovation experts and former practitioners, which gives us a distinguished advantage of the fused experience of industrial challenges and structured solution-finding.

-Karina obtained her MBA from SDA Bocconi in 2008 (Italy), a Masters in Science in Quality Systems from Instituto Tecnologico y de Estudios Superiores de Monterrey – ITESM in 2000 (Mexico), and a Bachelor’s Degree in Industrial and Systems
+Karina obtained her MBA from SDA Bocconi in Milan, Italy.
+She also has a Master’s Degree in Quality Systems and a Bachelor’s Degree in Industrial Engineering from Tecnológico de Monterrey, Mexico.

 Maria Elena leads the LAA Chapter in Argentina.
 She has been a researcher and project coordinator in Argentina for the Lean Analytics Association since 2015.
 She is co-author of the best lean innovation practices cases of Telefónica and Airbus integrated in the book Lean Product Development Best Practices published by LAA in 2017.
 She has been in charge of the organization and facilitation of in-company trainings, forums and hackathons in Argentina, Mexico and UK.
 Maria Elena has also contributed to the Intrapreneurship research project carried out in 2021.

 She has more than 15 years of experience managing and leading change management projects in companies and educational institutions in Argentina, Mexico and Spain.
 Her research interests are: innovation, change management, sustainability and work-life balance.
 She is author of different books and articles.